-1. Responsibility for the EqIA 1.
-Responsibility for the EqIA Title of proposal5 Changes to Adult Social Care fees and charges (A&S25) Name and job title of completing officer Will Hammond, Head of Transformation Head of service area responsible Sam Raffell, Head of Care Quality and Customer Finance Equalities Champion supporting the EqIA Sameen Zafar, Improvement Consultant Performance Management rep Appy Reddy HR rep (for employment related issues) N/A Representative (s) from external stakeholders N/A
+1. Responsibility for the EqIA Title of proposal5 Changes to Adult Social Care fees and charges (A&S25) Name and job title of completing officer Will Hammond, Head of Transformation Head of service area responsible Sam Raffell, Head of Care Quality and Customer Finance Equalities Champion supporting the EqIA Sameen Zafar, Improvement Consultant Performance Management rep Appy Reddy HR rep (for employment related issues) N/A Representative (s) from external stakeholders N/A

-2. Description of proposal Is this a: (Please tick all that apply) New policy / procedure Review of Policy /strategy / function / procedure / service  Budget Saving ⊠ If budget saving please specify value below: £60,000 Other Other please specify below:
+2. Description of proposal

+Is this a: (Please tick all that apply)

+New policy / procedure □ Review of Policy /strategy / function / procedure / service ⊠

+Budget Saving ⊠ Other

+If budget saving please specify value below: £60,000 If other please specify below: